-I love this blueberry bundt cake but I do have a few quick tips to share.
+I love this blueberry bundt cake with sour cream, but I do have a few quick tips to share.

 Do not use margarine or a butter spread for making the streusel topping.
 It will result in a slightly soggier mess within the cake and although it tastes incredible, it may not be what you're going for.